 Fort Lauderdale Birth Injury Lawyer

 Childbirth should be a time of joy, but for many parents the experience anything but joyful.
 When a doctor makes a mistake during labor or delivery, the results can be tragic—for both mother and child.
-At the Leifer Law Firm, we have met with families whose children have suffered devastating brain or nerve injuries because of medical malpractice.
+At Leifer & Ramirez, we have met with families whose children have suffered devastating brain or nerve injuries because of medical malpractice.
 We have also met with people who lost a wife or child in the delivery room.
 To find out whether you have a legal case for medical malpractice, please reach out to one of our Fort Lauderdale birth injury lawyers today.

 Common Birth Injuries—Children

 Many things can go wrong during delivery, and children can suffer serious injuries that last a lifetime.
 For example, some children will suffer:

 Brachial plexus injury.
 This injury affects the network of nerves that originate in the neck and control movement in much of the upper body.
 A doctor can injure these nerves by tugging too hard on the child’s arm during delivery.

 Cerebral palsy.
 Injury to a baby’s brain can lead to motor deficiency

 Hypoxic ischemia.
 The brain is injured because of a lack of oxygen and blood.
 Children can develop an array of problems, including cognitive deficiency.

 Skull fractures.
 A doctor might misuse forceps during delivery, fracturing the skull in the process.